BLOG

 This year, teams of 25 Delta employees each took on the formidable challenge of pulling a 255,000-pound Boeing 757 a distance of 25 feet.
 The competition wasn’t just about strength; it symbolized the collective determination to move the needle in cancer research and support.
 Notably, the event raised over $1.4 million for ACS, underscoring the profound impact of corporate-community collaboration.

 The Delta SkyMiles Life team made a significant impact at the 2025 Jet Drag event, demonstrating the power of community and determination in the fight against cancer.
-Comprising 25 dedicated Delta employees, the team participated in the annual fundraiser at Hartsfield-Jackson Atlanta International Airport, where teams compete to pull a 255,000-pound Boeing 757 aircraft 25 feet in the shortest time.
+The team participated in the annual fundraiser at Hartsfield-Jackson Atlanta International Airport!

-I was a member of the amazing SkyMiles Life team, we not only showcased our strength but also our commitment to the cause.
+I was a member of that amazing SkyMiles Life team, we not only showcased our strength but also our commitment to the cause.
 We achieved an impressive pull time of 10.5 seconds, securing second place in the Corporate Division.
-Beyond our athletic feat, the team raised an outstanding $47,000 for the American Cancer Society, contributing to the event’s total fundraising of over $1.4 million.
+Beyond our athletic feat, the team raised an outstanding $47,000 for the American Cancer Society!

 Cinco de Mayo – May 5th